inderpaltiwana/opensauce/site/content/the_corona_diaries/the_corona_diaries_day_28.md

 date: 2020-04-19T22:47:19+01:00
 draft: false
 description: >-
-  To quote a historical figure, there was an idea?
+  To quote a great historical figure, Nick Fury, there was an idea?
 ---
 ## There was an idea